 The purpose of this class is to familiarize ourselves with these Torah greats and their various approaches to living a full Jewish life.

 Though you may have been exposed to some of their ideas on these topics we hope to understand them much more deeply.
 We will develop an appreciation for the different schools of thought they represent and the unique contribution each of these remarkable individuals made to Jewish thinking.
+Though their views on these matters have played a role in the political development of our people, our primary goal in studying their approaches is to enhance the depth of our relationship with GOd, our sense of self, and the meaningfulness of our lives.

-Though their views on these Course Material: Sheets will be given out during each class with excerpts drawn primarily from the works of the particular Torah great that we are studying, along with the source material needed to understand and give context to what they are saying.
+Course Material: Sheets will be given out during each class with excerpts drawn primarily from the works of the particular Torah great that we are studying, along with the source material needed to understand and give context to what they are saying.
 We will both examine these texts inside and engage in discussion beyond the texts.